 Expat children are allowed to attend Polish public schools for free.
-However, owing to the fact that the language of instruction is Polish, and the general expat preference for their children to continue their home country’s curriculum, most expats choose to send their children to international schools in Warsaw.
+Given that Polish is the language of instruction, and most parents prefer their children to continue their home country’s curriculum, international schools are the go-to choice for most expat families in Warsaw.

 Public schools in Warsaw

-While tuition in Warsaw's public schools is free for all, this does not include the additional costs of textbooks, school uniforms, lunches or general stationery and school supplies, which parents will have to pay for.
+Although public education in Warsaw has seen positive reforms recently, public schools remain an uncommon choice for expat families due to language barriers.
+While tuition in Warsaw’s public schools is free for all, this does not include the additional costs of textbooks, school uniforms, lunches or general stationery and school supplies, which you will have to pay for.

-A child’s attendance at a public school is determined by where students live, and schools are required to accept all children residing in their catchment areas.
+Your child’s attendance at a public school is determined by where you live, and schools are required to accept all children residing in their catchment areas.
+The enrolment process typically begins in late February or early March each year through an electronic system.

 Private and international schools in Warsaw